adamz799/tf_flownet2/README.md

 Add by adamz799:

 I change the above line to suits different GPUs ([like this])(https://github.com/adamz799/tf_flownet2/Makefile#13).
 Some GPUs like GV100 whose compute capability is 7.0 are not fully supported by CUDA8(6.1).
-To run the code on these GPUs, setting gpucflag to default is feasible.
+To run the code on these GPUs, setting 'gpucflag' to default is feasible.

-On the other hand, this repo use OpenCV to deal with videos, so OpenCV Python version is needed.
+On the other hand, this fork use OpenCV to deal with videos, so OpenCV Python version is needed.
 ```
 pip install opencv-python
 ```